ThomasZeman/tomcore-website/content/docs/howto/linux/alpine/basic-network-setup.md

  * Starting sshd ...                                             [ ok ]
  ```

-These steps will ensure that remote logins require a valid SSH key.
+These steps will ensure that remote logins require a valid SSH key